 But beyond voting, whether in local, state, or national elections, there are countless ways for young people under 18 to participate in democracy.
 These contributions can occur in a range of settings and have a wide-reaching influence.
-These ways of engaging are steps on a path to growing as a future voter and to help Growing Voters in your community.
+These ways of engaging are steps on a path to growing as a future voter and to help grow voters in your community.

 Here are 18 ways that youth under 18 can participate.
 We know there are more; explore what you and your peers can do in your community!

 Support Your Family & Friends' Participation